glennmatlin/FIFE_manuscript/wopr/main.typ

 #let num_papers = "TBD"

 #abstract[
 Language models (LMs) are increasingly being deployed for use in defense and security settings to provide humans with insights for real-world decision-making.
-One prominent example is how LMs are being used to play, adjudicate, and analyze strategic wargames.
-LMs are particularly useful for contexts with open-ended dynamic problems where we lack a clear optimal "yes"/"no" answer and the gameplay is non-linear.
+One prominent example is the use of LMs to play, adjudicate, and analyze strategic wargames.
+LMs are particularly useful for contexts with open-ended dynamic problems where we lack a clear optimal "yes"/"no" answer and gameplay is non-linear.
 // GLENN: need a hook here that pulls people in using a safety argument of some kind... make it critical and important! danger danger!! get people interested
 This new generation of _Artificial Intelligence (AI) wargames_ relies more on *creative* problem-solving and reasoning over *analytical* rigor and precision.
 However, there have been significant hurdles for AI researchers when publishing in this field due to the domain-specific and knowledge-intensive requirements of professional wargaming.
 We present a scoping literature review of #num_papers recent works on AI wargames and present a novel ontology for researchers to engage with AI wargaming.
 We provide a discussion for researchers on how to use our ontology to appropriately categorize their own game environment and discover new literature ... (filler)
 // Glenn: this part really needs work
 This paper provides a consolidated look at this emerging area ... (etc) ... and provides clear direction for other researchers to pursue.
-Our responsible experimentation with LMs in wargaming and adjacent, language‑centric simulations.
+Ourresponsible experimentation with LMs in wargaming and adjacent, language‑centric simulations. ]
-]

 `"A strange game.
 The only winning move is not to play.\ How about a nice game of chess?"`\ _WOPR, Wargames, 1983_

 = Introduction

-Artificial Intelligence (AI) for real-world decision-making has accelerated in adoption due to recent research progress with Language Models (LMs).
-LM-powered AI systems are increasingly treated as a general‑purpose technology, providing a natural‑ language interface for help with analysis and planning difficult tasks.
+Opportunities for using Artificial Intelligence (AI) to aid real-world decision-making have expanded due to recent research and engineering progress with Language Models (LMs).
+LM-powered AI systems are increasingly treated as a general‑purpose technology, providing a natural‑language interface for help with analysis and planning difficult tasks.
-There is a growi\
-ng interest by Subject Matter Experts (SMEs) in the military community regarding how they can leverage LMs for highly creative and open‑ended wargames that emphasize qualitative and language‑centric play.
+As a result, there is a growing interest by Subject Matter Experts (SMEs) in the military community regarding how they can leverage LMs for highly creative and open‑ended wargames that emphasize qualitative and language‑centric play.
-Experts continue to explore how they can use LMs to act as players, adjudicators, scenario generators, and analysis aids in open-ended wargames.
+SMEs are now actively exploring how they can use LMs to act as players, adjudicators, scenario generators, and analysis aids in open-ended wargames.

 Traditional computational approaches often struggle to capture narrative depth, while purely human exercises are resource‑intensive.
 LMs open new possibilities but also pose a serious safety risk due to hallucinations, ...
 (TODO: safety language needs to go here, impacts, concerns)